acdirican/pissed-and-crazy-chickens/readme.md

 # Pissed and Crazy Chickens

-Sice the beginning, Chickens have been tormented and murdered by Foxes, even their younglings, babies or chicks.
+Sice the beginning, chickens have been tormented and murdered by Foxes, even their younglings, babies or chicks :-(.

-Chikens are really pissed.Their anger and hatered have made them crazy.
+Chikens are really pissed.
+Their anger and hatered have made these humble creatures crazy.

-This cruilty must be stopped right now, forever endever.Let's help them in their noble case.
+This cruilty must be stopped right now, forever endever.Let's help them in this noble case.

 ![Alt text](https://github.com/acdirican/pissed-and-crazy-chikens/blob/master/poster.jpg?raw=true)
 <br>